-- A one-line basic scientific calculator is the only calculator allowed on quizzes or exams. - The recommended calculator is TI-30XA. - A calculator is needed for many homework, quiz, and exam problems. - Students should always bring their calculators to class and exams.
+- A TI-30XA basic scientific calculator is the only calculator allowed on quizzes or exams. - A calculator is needed for many homework, quiz, and exam problems. - Students should always bring their calculators to class and exams.
 The instructor will not usually loan calculators to students.
-No calculators may be shared during quizzes/exams.
+No calculators may be shared during quizzes/exams. - A picture of the newest version of a TI-30Xa calculator is shown at the right.